 As an employment litigator, I am committed to advocating zealously for my clients, and also helping companies create proactive solutions to managing their workforce to avoid litigation.

-In her counseling practice, Erin assists companies with a wide range of day-to-day employment issues, including personnel policies and procedures, executive employment agreements, accommodations, restrictive covenants, independent contractor agreements, and employee misclassification.
-She counsels clients on adapting to the evolving landscape of medical and recreational marijuana legislation, including in the areas of drug testing, corrective action, and accommodation requests.
-She also acts as employment counsel on M&A transactions in a range of industries, including transportation, technology, and food and beverage.
+In her counseling practice, Erin assists organizations with a wide range of day-to-day employment issues, including personnel policies and procedures, executive employment and independent contractor arrangements, accommodations, restrictive covenants, employee misclassification risks, and internal investigations.
+She also counsels clients on adapting to the evolving landscape of medical and recreational marijuana legislation, including in the areas of drug testing, corrective action, and accommodation requests.
+As one client said about Erin’s assistance:

 Prior to joining Freeborn, Erin practiced employment litigation at Morgan, Lewis & Bockius, and clerked for the Honorable William J. Zloch, United States District Judge of the Southern District of Florida.